pip-services/pip-services-docs/content/en/net/commons/errors/config_exception.md

 linkTitle: "ConfigException"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
-    Errors related to mistakes in microservice's user-defined configurations.
+    Errors related to mistakes in microservices' user-defined configurations.
 ---

 **Inherits**: [ApplicationException](../application_exception)

 ### Description

-The ConfigException is used to manage errors related to mistakes in microservice's user-defined configurations.
+The ConfigException is used to manage errors related to mistakes in microservices' user-defined configurations.

 ### Constructors
 Creates an error instance and assigns its values.